-The boxy design of the all-new Land Rover Defender has created quite a stir on social media, with many of our readers on Insta, Facebook and Twitter commenting to the similarities to a range of other vehicles – some of which we understand; and others have left us questioning the eyesight of particular readers.
+The boxy design of the new Land Rover Defender has created quite a stir on social media, with many of our readers on Instagram, Facebook and Twitter suggesting a lookalike.

-10 – Kia Soul (2008-Present)
+10: Kia Soul (2008-Present)

 Apart from the boxy design, we can’t really see this one.
-Introduced in 2008, the Soul helped Kia onto the world stage with around 1.5 million sales globally – almost 1m of which were sold in the US.
+Introduced in 2008, the Soul helped Kia onto the world stage with around 1.5 million sales globally – almost 1m of which were in the US.

-9 – Skoda Yeti (2009-2017)
+9: Skoda Yeti (2009-2017)

-8 – Fiat Panda MK3 (2011-Present)
+8: Fiat Panda (2011-Present)

-7 – Lada Niva (1977-Present)
+7: Lada Niva (1977-Present)

-6 – Honda Ridgeline MK1 (2004-2015)
+6: Honda Ridgeline (2004-2015)

 This rather hideous pickup was Honda’s first attempt at building a mid-size pickup for America, and the design cues suggest there’s plenty of room left for improvement.

-5 – Ford Flex (2008-Present)
+5: Ford Flex (2008-Present)

 The Ford Flex looks like a large SUV that’s been stood on; its geometric proportions don’t sit right at all.
 Now into its tenth year and sales continuing to prove strong, the Americans seem to think otherwise.

-4 – Land Rover Freelander 1 (1997-2006)
+4: Land Rover Freelander (1997-2006)

 While the Freelander is definitely bubblier, there’s something about the grille design of the first generation that bears a strong resemblance to the front end of the Defender.

-3 – Toyota FT-4X (Concept)
+3: Toyota FT-4X (Concept)

-2 – Nissan Xterra MK2 (2005-2015)
+2: Nissan Xterra (2005-2015)

-The second-gen Xterra was on sale between 2005 and 2015, and sold relatively well in the US – of course aided by its mammoth 4.0-litre V6.
+The second-gen Xterra was on sale between 2005 and 2015, and sold relatively well in the US – of course, aided by its mammoth 4.0-litre V6.

-1 – Honda Element (2003-2011)
+1: Honda Element (2003-2011)